alukosdev/ccsp/glossary.md

+---
+icon: list-ordered
+---

-# Terminology
+# Glossary

 !!!danger
-In order for this to be properly considered an "index" of these terms, page references should be provided.
+In order for this to be considered an "index" of these terms, page references should be provided.
 This has not yet been accomplished.
+I am not sure if this is even necessary since the search feature effectively eliminates the need for an index.
 !!!

 ## A-C